Skip to main content

 How APIPortalAuth Works

-APIPortalAuth uses OpenID Connect (OIDC) to authenticate users accessing your API Portal.
+APIPortalAuth authenticates users accessing your API Portal using either OpenID Connect (OIDC) or LDAP.
 Each APIPortalAuth resource is namespace-scoped and must be explicitly referenced by an APIPortal resource in the same namespace.

 Configuration Example